Total-loss dispute, done yourself

 - Finding the gap and the flaws

 Your insurer used software to decide what your car was worth.
 We rebuilt that math from the report they sent.
-Each point below is a spot where their own numbers don't hold up, and what it means for you.
+Here's where the problems live.

-- A counter-offer letter built from the report's math and your state's rules
+- A counter-offer letter built from the report's math, ready to review and send

 Based on the report's own math, your offer holds up.